prg-grp/website/_pages/about.md

 ---

 > <i class="fas fa-quote-left"></i>
-> “Where should I go?” - Alice.
-“That depends on where you want to end up.” - The Cheshire Cat.
+> “Where should I go?” - Alice. <br />
+> “That depends on where you want to end up.” - The Cheshire Cat.
 > <i class="fas fa-quote-right"></i><br />
 > — Lewis Carroll